The-Politico/django-crosswalk/docs/source/client.rst

 Create an alias or create a new entity
 ''''''''''''''''''''''''''''''''''''''

 Create an alias if an entity above a certain match score threshold is found or create a new entity.
+Method returns the aliased entity.

 .. code-block:: python